 Another problem YNAB has is its inability to connect to certain bank accounts.
 One member on our review team couldn’t connect her bank accounts at all, making it much harder to use YNAB because all of her bank transactions had to be filled in manually instead of importing transactions automatically.
 Even when bank accounts do connect, it sometimes takes a while for transactions and transfers to show up on the app.

 Users also complain about the lack of two-factor identification.
 Especially because the information stored in You Need A Budget is so sensitive, this has concerned many who use the service.

 Our Final Take

 Our product review team concluded that YNAB was an extremely thorough budgeting system for single people and families alike, but its inability to sync with well-known financial institutions like TD Bank held back some of our team from using it at all.

 Is it worth the money?
 The answer to that question totally depends on where your priorities lie.
 Getting your finances in order may be worth almost $7 per month to you, but some of the people on our review team couldn’t justify it.

-Interested in giving You Need A Budget a try?
-You can try it free for two whole months.
-Sign up here.
+Interested?
+You can try You Need A Budget free for two whole months.